 I am a fifth-year PhD student at the Center for Data Science at New York University, where I am fortunate to be advised by Jonathan Niles-Weed.
-My interests lie at the intersection of optimization theory, computational and statistical optimal transport, and problems in deep learning.
 My research is supported in part by NSF, NSERC, Google, and most recently, Meta AI Research.

 Email: aram-alexandre[dot]pooladian[at]nyu[dot]edu